discolabs/disco_app/README.md

 Once this is complete, you'll have a new Rails app created in `/example_app`, with the DiscoApp Engine configured and mounted.

-There are some additional "optional" generators that you can run to add additional functionality or features to the application.
-See the section [Optional Generators][] for more.

-[Optional Generators]: #optional-generators

 ### 3. Setting up the Shopify app
 In order to work on our app, we need to create a development application from the Shopify Partners dashboard.
 Once that's done, we can copy across the